MicrosoftDocs/office-developer-lync-evergreen-docs/docs/ucma-sdk/activating-a-manually-provisioned-application.md

         ----                                    ----
         client.contoso.com                      sip:client.contoso.com@contoso.com; gruu; Opaque=srvr:ucmasampleapplication:yDUhQWqi81WfJXFUvMAwtwAA

 4. Copy the GRUU string for the computer FQDN, taking care to remove any line breaks.
-You will need to provide this value and additional information when the [ServerPlatformSettings](https://msdn.microsoft.com/library/hh382156\(v=office.15\)) instance is constructed.
+You'll need to provide this value and additional information when the [ServerPlatformSettings](https://msdn.microsoft.com/library/hh382156\(v=office.15\)) instance is constructed.

     > [!NOTE]